Stdchronononexistent Local Time In C++ - C++ Programming Tutorial

 3. Time-sensitive Notifications:

-Applications that send reminders or notifications based on local time need to account for changes due to DST.
+Applications that schedule reminders or notifications based on the local time should consider adjustments for Daylight Saving Time (DST) changes.

 4. Automated Systems: